Center-of-mass energy determination using $e^+e^-$ to $\mu^+\mu^-$ $(\gamma)$ events at future $e^+e^-$ colliders: Introduction

 Various $\ee$ collider concepts are under investigation as a potential future ``Higgs factory'' to explore in detail the physics of the Higgs boson, make precision measurements in the electroweak and top sectors, and to explore potential new physics beyond the Standard Model.
 This precision $\ee$ program is highly complementary to the continued exploitation in hadron collisions of the LHC that will be enabled with the HL-LHC.
 The $\ee$ collider concepts vary in maturity, cost, and readiness for construction and include linear collider (ILC, CLIC, $\mathrm{C}^{3}$, HELEN, and ReLiC) and circular collider (CEPC, FCC-ee, and CERC) concepts.
 More details and links to documentation are given in~\cite{Roser} and~\cite{Bagger}.
 A key element that enables the physics program of a future $\ee$ collider is the control of the center-of-mass energy ($\sqrt{s}$) scale of the $\ee$ collisions.

 Higgs boson physics can start to be thoroughly explored at $\ee$ colliders operating above the nominal ZH threshold of $\sqrt{s}=216.4$~GeV.
-In this energy regime, the classic technique of determining the circulating beam energies by measuring the electron/positron precession frequency by resonant depolarization is not expected to work for circular colliders due to the large beam energy spreads\footnote{In a circular collider, the synchrotron radiation beam energy spread, $\sigma_{E} \sim E_{\mathrm{b}}^2/\rho$, where $E_{\mathrm{b}}$ is the beam energy, and $\rho$ is the ring radius.
-Based on experience from LEP, sufficient transverse polarization for the resonant depolarization technique can be obtained if the total beam energy spread is below about 55~MeV~\cite{Blondel:2019jmp}.}, and does not apply at all to linear colliders at any center-of-mass energy.
+In this energy regime, the classic technique of determining the circulating beam energies by measuring the electron/positron spin precession frequency by resonant depolarization is not expected to work for circular colliders due to the large beam energy spreads\footnote{In a circular collider, the synchrotron radiation component of the beam energy spread, $\sigma_{E}$, scales as $E_{\mathrm{b}}^2/\!\!\sqrt{\rho}$~\cite{Helm:1973xn}, where $E_{\mathrm{b}}$ is the beam energy, and $\rho$ is the ring radius.
+Based on experience from LEP, sufficient transverse polarization for the resonant depolarization technique can be obtained if the total beam energy spread is below about 55~MeV~\cite{Blondel:2019jmp}.}, and does not apply to linear colliders at any center-of-mass energy.